The Twelve (novel): Plot

 Peter is assigned to guard an oil delivery.
-He encounters Michael and his girlfriend Lore.
+He encounters Michael and his girlfriend, Lore.
 On the way back with a convoy of fuel, they encounter the hypnotic woman from the field along with a group of virals.
 Peter is immune to her powers, much to her surprise, and the ambush goes poorly for both parties when one of the convoy members explodes a fuel truck.
 Peter, Michael, and Lore escape, as does the woman.

 Meanwhile, Alicia discovers a large city in Iowa and decides to investigate further.
 The city is run by Guilder, who is surviving along with Lila Kyle (revealed to be the hypnotic woman) by draining blood from Grey, who has been chained in a basement for 100 years.
 Despite this, Grey is quite sane and lucid.
 Kyle is in a delusional state, and Guilder is not much better.
 In the city is Sara, who survived the first book after all.
 However, she lost the baby she was pregnant with and is now serving in a concentration camp with the lower classes of the city.
 The city is run by "redeyes," who are fed blood from Grey to keep young and healthy, and "cols" (collaborators), who serve as cruel enforcers.

-Sara's death is faked by a resistance group led by a fictional leader named "Sergio."
+Sara's death is faked by a resistance group led by a fictional leader named Sergio.
 The real leaders are a soldier named Eustace and a woman named Nina.
-Sara is renamed "Dani" and is snuck into the capital building as a new assistant to Lila Kyle.
+Sara is renamed Dani and snuck into the capitol building as a new assistant to Lila Kyle.
 Here, she discovers that her daughter, who she thought was dead, was in fact presented to Lila Kyle as her own daughter as a prop for her delusions.

-Meanwhile, back at the military city in Texas, Amy and an imprisoned former Colonel Greer escape and head to Iowa.
+Meanwhile, back at the military city in Texas, Amy and an imprisoned former-Colonel Greer escape and head to Iowa.
 Peter, Michael, Lore, Hollis (Sara's boyfriend from the first book), and a black marketeer named Tifty, who was at the massacre of the field, head out to Iowa close behind.

 Alicia, unable to stand idly by, is captured by the Iowans and is brutally tortured and raped before escaping.

 In Iowa, it turns out that Guilder is preparing a site for all of the 11 master virals to stay permanently.
 They arrive, including Carter, who is much smaller than the rest.
 All of the parties from outside find each other (Amy, Alicia, Peter, and their groups).
 They find Nina from the Iowan resistance and form a plan.
-Amy will present herself as "Sergio" and when Guilder holds an elaborate execution and brings the entire town to watch, the resistance will be able to strike.
+Amy will present herself as "Sergio" and, when Guilder holds an elaborate execution and brings the entire town to watch, the resistance will be able to strike.

 Meanwhile, Lila becomes coherent for the first time in 100 years, gives Sara her daughter and goes to the basement to find Grey.
-Instead of releasing him, though, she lights the massive ether supplies she finds, destroying the capital building.
+Instead of releasing him, though, she lights the massive ether supplies she finds, destroying the capitol building.